 Does Routine Labor Generate Routine Earnings?

-A substantial body of research investigates how skills and attributes of upper management affect firm policies and performance, but the impact of workers outside of upper management has received little attention due to scarcity of data involving lower-level workers.
-Prior research also suggests that operating uncertainty impedes managers’ ability to understand and predict their own firm’s future earnings performance, leading to accrual estimation errors, and that higher-ability managers are better able to transform economic predictability into smoother accruals and earnings.
-We predict and find that a firm’s utilization of routine labor (defined as labor at greater risk of future automation) contributes to firms’ and managers’ propensity to report more persistent and predictable accruals and earnings.
-Results indicate that routine labor generates the most predictable and persistent accruals when managers have higher ability and when firm efficiency is higher, when firms build up inventory and therefore accrue a greater proportion of labor cost, and when the routine labor supply is less impacted by external economic policy (in the form of state minimum wage increases).
-Taken together, our results suggest the characteristics of lower-level workers interact with those of managers, firms, and the economy to determine the persistence of accruals and earnings.
+Prior research investigates how skills and attributes of upper management affect firm policies and performance, but the impact of workers outside of upper management has received little attention due to scarcity of data involving lower-level workers.
+Using a unique dataset, we find that a firm’s utilization of routine labor (defined as labor at greater risk of future automation) generates more persistent accruals and earnings.
+These results hold after controlling for other traditional measures of firm complexity and across both low- and high-tech firms, suggesting that firm complexity and technology are independent from the effects of routine labor.
+The effects of routine labor are more pronounced for firms where employees play a larger role in the production process, when managers have higher ability, when firm efficiency is higher, when firms build up inventory and therefore accrue a greater proportion of labor cost, and when the routine labor supply is less impacted by external labor economics (state minimum wage increases and union membership).
+The results are robust to controlling for other job characteristics (STEM positions and positions requiring a college education) and to orthogonalizing routine labor from firm capital intensity (PP&E, R&D, and CAPEX).
+Finally, routine labor utilization improves analyst forecast accuracy, suggesting that external stakeholders recognize and benefit from the enhanced predictability that routine labor brings.
+Taken together, our results suggest the characteristics of lower-level workers interact with those of firms, managers, and the economy to determine the persistence of accruals and earnings.

 Keywords: routine, labor, automation, earnings, accruals, cash flow, persistence, predictability, analyst, forecast, occupations, managers, managerial ability